utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 - RBAC is Role base access control
 - Routing in React refers to the process of managing different views or pages within a single-page application (SPA). **React Router** is the most popular library used for routing in React applications.
 It allows you to define routes, map them to specific components, and handle navigation within your application.

+### Why you are building HOC ?
+- because it is Readable, Reusable, Modular, and Testable.

 ### How do you manage Protected routes ?
 - In React applications, protected routes are routes that should only be accessible by authenticated users.
 You can manage protected routes using React Router by implementing a higher-order component (HOC) or a custom route component that checks if the user is authenticated before rendering the protected component.